radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}} were then defined in order to meet the crypto-agility requirements of {{RFC6421}}.
 RADIUS/TLS has been in wide-spread use for about a decade, including eduroam {{EDUROAM}} {{?RFC7593}}, and more recently OpenRoaming {{OPENROAMING}} and {{I-D.tomas-openroaming}}.
 RADIUS/DTLS has seen less use across the public Internet, but it still has multiple implementations.

 However, RADIUS/UDP is still widely used, even though it depends on MD5 and "ad hoc" constructions for security.
-The recent "BlastRADIUS" attack {{BLAST}} shows just how inadequate this dependency is.
+The recent "BlastRADIUS" attack shows just how inadequate this dependency is.
 The BlastRADIUS attack is discussed in more detail below, in [](#blastradius).

 Even if we ignore the BlastRADIUS attack, problems with MD5 mean that a hobbyist attacker who can view RADIUS/UDP traffic can brute-force test all possible RADIUS shared secrets of eight characters in not much more than an hour.
 An more resourceful attacker (e.g. a nation-state) can check all much longer shared secrets with only modest expenditures.
 See [](#cracking) below for a longer discussion of this topic.